kamil-kubiczek/expense-tracker-api/readme.md

 This projects is example of tRPC API with Prisma ORM.
 API has not been tested in production and in terms of security.
 To use API you need tRPC client.
 I created CLI for this purpose which acts as a client - https://github.com/kamil-kubiczek/expense-tracker-cli
+Feel free to fork or inspire.

 **Project status: 🟢Ready to use**

+**Warning: 🟡Although `production` mode exists, code has not been tested production**